 Each year, we invite submissions of extraordinary long-form narrative nonfiction that were published the prior year in a daily U.S. newspaper or a U.S. newspaper website.
 Writers and editors may submit up to five narratives, including narratives that are part of a series.
 A series will count as one entry.
 Individuals whose work was published the prior year in a daily U.S. newspaper or a U.S. newspaper website may enter.
 The Best American Newspaper Narratives writing contest jurors, a pool of award-winning narrative writers and editors from around the country, will select three winners, three runners-up and four notable narratives.

-- Third place winner will receive $1,000
+- First place winner will receive $1,500 (awarded after the conference)

-Details for the 2019 contest:
+Details for the 2023 contest:

 - Entries must have been published between Jan.
 1 and Dec.
-31, 2018.
+31, 2022.